1.800.858.7378 npic@ace.orst.edu

 • Disinfectants have a contact time listed on the label.
 This is the time the surface must stay visibly wet with disinfectant to be effective.
 Follow these instructions carefully.

-• Some disinfectants can increase the risk of certain breathing problems.
+• Some disinfectants can increase the risk of certain breathing problems or irritate the lungs.
 Check for good airflow and ventilation before using any product.
 This can reduce the amount breathed in.

 • Use a fan or open windows and doors to ventilate while you use it, and after.